Stability estimates for radial basis function methods applied to linear scalar conservation laws: Numerical experiments

 \subsection{Eigenvalue spectra for Kansa's RBF method, RBF-PUM and the RBF-FD method}

-In Section \ref{sec:stabilityproperties:eigenvalues} we showed a relation between the semi-discrete stability estimate and the eigenvalues of the ODE system matrix $(E_h^T E_h)^{-1}\, (E_h^T\, D_h)$ from \eqref{eq:methods:advection_system_matrix_projected_final}.
 When computing the eigenvalue spectra we impose a $0$ inflow boundary condition by eliminating the corresponding columns and rows of $(E_h^T E_h)^{-1}\, (E_h^T\, D_h)$.
 For fixed parameters $h$ and $p$ we test how an increase in the oversampling parameter $q$ influences the stability through the eigenvalue spectra.
 Note that as $h_y \to 0$, then $q \to \infty$, and the integration error in the stability estimate \eqref{eq:stabilityKansa:finalEstimate} goes to $0$.
 Note also that when $q=1$, we have that $h_y=h$, which is the limit case of the oversampling that yields the collocated discretization.

 The result for Kansa's method with the DistMesh $X$ points when $h=0.03$ and $p=4$, is drawn in Figure \ref{fig:experiments:eigenvalues:Kansa_unperturbed}.
 We observe that the spectra are alternating between being stable and having spurious eigenvalues, until $q=4$, and then become stable for $q\geq 5$.
 A similar result is also observed when the $X$ points are randomly perturbed in Figure \ref{fig:experiments:eigenvalues:Kansa_perturbed}.
 Both results are aligned with the stability result from Section \ref{sec:stabilityproperties:Kansa}: for an oversampling that is large enough, Kansa's method is stable when discretizing the linear advection problem.